cortexproject/cortex/docs/configuration/arguments.md

 - `max_ingestion_rate` \ `--ingester.instance-limits.max-ingestion-rate`

   Limit the ingestion rate in samples per second for an ingester.
+When this limit is reached, new requests will fail with an HTTP 500 error.

 - `max_series` \ `-ingester.instance-limits.max-series`

   Limit the total number of series that an ingester keeps in memory, across all users.
+When this limit is reached, requests that create new series will fail with an HTTP 500 error.

 - `max_tenants` \ `-ingester.instance-limits.max-tenants`

   Limit the maximum number of users an ingester will accept metrics for.
+When this limit is reached, requests from new users will fail with an HTTP 500 error.

 - `max_inflight_push_requests` \ `-ingester.instance-limits.max-inflight-push-requests`